-The imposing Balamku frieze retains part of the red pigmentation.
-It was developed between 550 and 600 d.
-C. Part of his worldview, his understanding of the world, is reflected in this frieze where four ascending scenes alternated with jaguars can be seen.
+The imposing Balamkú frieze retains some of the red pigmentation.
+It was made between 550 and 600 AD.
+C. Part of his worldview, his understanding of the world, is reflected in this frieze where four scenes of ascension alternated with jaguars are appreciated.

-It is fantastic that today we can enjoy this beauty, since most of the stuccoes were lost due to the punishment that the tropical climate imposes on them.
+It is fantastic that today we can enjoy this beauty, as most stuccoes were lost due to the punishment imposed by the tropical climate on them.
 The material that was used to make them is not resistant to moisture.
-The vast majority of preserved stuccoes have been found inside a building, as is the case of Balamkú, preserved from the elements.
+The vast majority of preserved stuccoes have been found inside a building, as in the case of Balamkú, preserved from the elements.

 The Maya built many times in a superimposed way, as if it were the matrioskas, the Russian dolls that are put together by sizes.
 You have to understand that buildings bald that we see in the current ruins, before they were decorated and painted, giving a very different look to what we see today.